 Image Credit: Plaud

 Plaud is pushing AI deeper into everyday mobile workflows with its latest wearable AI notetaker.
-The device captures conversations in real time, then uses AI to transcribe and summarize them.
+The device captures conversations in real time, then uses AI to transcribe and summarise them.
 It has a physical button that makes it easy to start, stop, or flag important moments without pulling out a phone.

 Plaud also introduced a desktop app that records and transcribes meetings directly on a computer, without relying on meeting bots.
 Together, the wearable and app target users who want hands-free note-taking for meetings, interviews, and casual conversations.